UCI-TPL/geo-poetry-server/README.md

 	* "track" - A Spotify URI for the mood music to play.
 (See the definition of Spotify URI at the Spotify API: [https://developer.spotify.com/web-api/user-guide/#spotify-uris-and-ids](https://developer.spotify.com/web-api/user-guide/#spotify-uris-and-ids))
 	* "num_source_tweets" - An integer specifying how many tweets were read.
 See the algorithm description.
 	* "genre" - The genre that the track was selected from.
 If the genre argument was given, the value will be identical.
+	* "sentiment" - The valence that was computed and used to select mood music.
+Ranges from -1 to 1.

 3. **/get-genres (GET)** - This method gives clients a list of the available genres for selecting music in.
 	It returns a JSON object with one field: